pusher-community/pusher-whos-in-gem/README.md

 ###Scanning Who's In

-Who's In uses NMap to scan the local network to see who is in the office.
+Who's In uses NMap to scan the specified network to see who is in the office.
 If you haven't installed NMap already, you can do so [here](http://nmap.org/download.html).

 When that's done, type the command:

-	$ pusher-whos-in run *your_app_name*
+	$ pusher-whos-in run *your_app_name* *network_interface_to_scan*

-E.g. `pusher-whos-in run my_office_whos_in_app`.
+E.g. `pusher-whos-in run my_office_whos_in_app eth1`.
 Then type your password.
 This script will run every two minutes and your Heroku application should show you who is in your office in realtime.

 ###Usage Without Gem